remoteriver/Qantas-Hotels/README.md

 The project is based on the React Boilerplate as a template which allows me to quickly start the development

+I used typescript to make sure all the objects are strongly typed

 I chose material-ui as the main UI library, but unfortunately don't have enough time to incorporate the custom theme which can provide a nice and consistent UI stlyling

 Flexbox (In material-ui it's wrapped as the Grid component) is the main technique for layouting the UI elements